rmarscher/react-docs/source/server-side-rendering.md

 <h3 id="server-initialization">Server Initialization</h3>

+In order to render your application on the server, you need to handle a HTTP request (using a server like Express, and a server-capable Router like React-Router), and then render your application to a string to pass back on the response.

+We'll see how to take your component tree and turn it into a string in the next section, but you'll need to be a little careful in how you construct your Apollo Client instance on the server to ensure everything works there as well:

-When [creating an Apollo Client instance](initialization.html) on the server, you'll probably need to consider the network interface, and pass the `ssrMode: true` option to stop the server from force-fetching.
+1. When [creating an Apollo Client instance](initialization.html) on the server, you'll need to set up you network interface to connect to the API server correctly (this will look different to how you do it on the client).

+2. As you just want to fetch query results once, pass the `ssrMode: true` option to the Apollo Client constructor to avoid force-fetching.

+3. You need to ensure that you create a new client for each request, rather than re-using the same client for multiple requests as otherwise you'll have problems with [authentication](authentication.html) and you may see stale results.

+Once you put that all together, you'll end up with initialization code that looks something like (you can check out the [GitHunt app's `ui/server.js`](https://github.com/apollostack/GitHunt-React/blob/master/ui/server.js) for a complete working example):

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client';